SchroedingersLion/SamplingToyhouse/README.md

 ```
 Note that the `run_mpi_simulation` routine always takes in the same parameters, independently of the sampler, as it is a member function of the sampler
 interface class (see the previous section).

-**Exercise:** Draw samples on the predefined 2-dimensional double well problem with Gaussian basins, using the SGHMC method.
-You can use the default
-measurement class again.
-The sampler parameters given in the code snippet above should work here as well.
-Plot the results to check whether the
-observables converge properly.

 ### With custom-built measurement objects